hyiij/intelligent_inventories/README.txt

 *** Gmail Instructions:
 1. Add the labels "Inbound Inventory" and "Logged" to a Gmail account.

 *** Zapier Instructions (Part 1):
 1. Access the Zap at the following URL: https://zapier.com/shared/8e96053671a068c4470418d1a0dcc5070ecc8469
 2. Sign in to Zapier or sign up.
-A trial is available for first time users.
+A free trial is available for first time users.
 3. In Step 1 (New Labeled Email in Gmail), add the Gmail account, click Continue, and choose "Inbound Inventory" for the "Label/Mailbox" field.
    3a.
 Test the trigger and click Continue.